OsiriX-Foundation/karnak-documentation/content/userguide/_index.en.md

 description: User guide for the Karnak web interface
 ---

-This user guide provides a detailed overview of each page available in the Karnak web interface, focusing on the sections listed in the left-hand menu.
+This user guide provides a comprehensive overview of the Karnak web interface, covering configuration, management, and operational features.
+Most of the sections below correspond to specific functionalities accessible from the left-hand menu in the main Karnak interface.

 {{% children description="true" %}}